jane829/WeiXin2015Demo/README.md

 # WeiXin2015Demo
-Here is a project to implement real-time communication like WeChat do .
-It's a pity that the project hasn't been finished.
+Weixin2015 is the last project in danei ......
+Not finished yet .